OpenHPC-AI/OpenCHAI/README.md

 git clone https://github.com/OpenHPC-AI/OpenCHAI.git
 ```

-Run the configuration script to set up the Manager tool after pulling the **rpm-stack** into the OpenCHAI directory.
+Run the configuration script configure_openchai_manager.sh to set up the OpenCHAI Manager tool.
+Ensure that the OpenCHAI tar file is already downloaded and available in the OpenCHAI/hpcsuite_registry/hostmachine_reg directory for better experience.

 ```bash
 $ cd ./OpenCHAI